arul-cfkube/chrony-tracking/README.md

 # chrony-tracking
-This guides helps to tracking time synchronzation on bosh deployed vms.
+This guides is help to track time synchronzation on bosh deployed vms.
+The script runs as bosh addon on diego cell to run chroncyc tracking cmd.

 # Upload cron release to bosh
 ```